 Water-marbled silk bow ties, created by Cindy Stalnaker -- The process -- I hand-dye the silk yardage in my Laguna Beach, California studio, using high-quality Chinese silk.
 Water marbling is an ancient process, and is based on floating drops of paint on a viscous water-based solution.
 Rakes and other tools are used to manipulate the colors into unique patterns.
 Once the pattern is created, it's transferred to the silk by dipping, then heat-setting.
 These are truly one-of-a-kind creations!
-I've just added a page showing the process.
+I've added a page showing the process.
+All bow tie purchases include a gift box and an info sheet detailing how I do the water-marbling process.

 Care of the bow ties: Dry clean only.